bangle-io/bangle-editor/core/api.md

 - {{core.text.pluginsParamKeybindings}}

 - **escapeAtEdge:** ?Boolean=true\
   Allows automatic escaping of code mark at the edges.
-This particularly helps avoid the case when a user gets stuck inside a code mark and is not able to exit out of it when pressing arrow left or right.
+This particularly helps to escape code mark by pressing left or right arrow key at the edges.

 - **markdownShortcut**: ?Boolean=true\
   Toggle the markdown shortcut for creating a code mark.
 If enabled, type `` `text` `` to create a code mark.